The following is some general information about awards and some description

 students in Agriculture or Mathematics.

-The following is not a bursary under UBC auspices but would be of interest to students pursuing education and it does require an application (eligible students are contacted)
+The following is not a bursary under UBC auspices but would be of interest to students pursuing education and it does require an application (eligible students are contacted in September with applications due in October)

 The Canadian Federation of University Women (CFUW) Education Award